-The project at buildout is projected to generate a \$45,600 increase in annual property tax revenue to the District, as detailed in Table A-2.
-For FY 2019-20, SMCCCD's student enrollment fees are projected to total \$8.5 million, or approximately \$519 per FTES.6 Based on this figure and the proposed project's estimated student generation, described above, the project at buildout is projected to result in \$1,800 in additional student fees from new enrollment.
+The proposed project at buildout is projected to generate a \$168,500 increase in annual property tax revenue to the District, as detailed in Table A-2.
+For FY 2019-20, SMCCCD's student enrollment fees are projected to total \$8.5 million, or approximately \$519 per FTES.6 Based on this figure and the proposed project's estimated student generation, described above, the project at buildout is projected to result in \$5,500 in additional student fees from new enrollment.
 The new enrollment would also increase funding from three state entitlements, which are unrestricted and allocated on a per-FTES basis.
 These are the Educational Protection Account funds (\$100 per FTES), unrestricted State Lottery funds (\$153 per FTES), and State Mandated Cost Block Grant funds (\$30 per FTES).
-The proposed project at buildout is projected to generate an additional \$1,000 from these sources.
+The proposed project at buildout is projected to generate an additional \$3,000 from these sources.

 For FY 2019-20, the District budgeted approximately \$204.3 million in unrestricted General Fund expenditures, or \$12,500 per FTES.
-Assuming the District maintains this per-FTES spending, the new enrollment associated with the proposed project would generate \$43,500 in additional expenditures for the District.
+Assuming the District maintains this per-FTES spending, the new enrollment associated with the Project would generate \$131,600 in additional expenditures for the District.

-As reported in Table A-2, the proposed project would result in a very small positive net fiscal impact to SMCCCD, totaling \$5,000 per year.
-This impact amounts to less than one-hundredths of one percent of SMCCD's FY 2019-20 unrestricted General Fund expenditures.
+As reported in Table A-2, the proposed project would result in a positive net fiscal impact to SMCCCD, totaling \$45,300 per year.
+This amounts to less than one-hundredth of one percent of the District's FY 2019-20 General Fund expenditures.